APexBlockchainDevelopments/6-DamnVulnerableDefi-Selfie/3-Truster/README.md

 The pool holds 1 million DVT tokens.
 You have nothing.

 To pass this challenge, take all tokens out of the pool.
 If possible, in a single transaction.

+## This was re-written into a Foundry Project by Austin Patkos